bestia-dev/tutorials_rust_wasm/README.md

 Open the browser on:
 `http://127.0.0.1:4000`

-## Minimal Wasm/Webassembly
+## Minimal vanilla Html, Css, javascript and Wasm/Webassembly

+First decision - no frameworks.
+Then no javascript.
+Some basic html.
+Some basic css.
-I will try to use no Javascript at all and use Rust web-sys for all the programming need.
+All the rest is in Rust with web-sys for all the programming needs.
 No other special requirements.

 ## PWA